-Full-parity legislation was first introduced in the 107th Congress and reintroduced in the 108th and 109th Congresses, but it has failed to pass despite bipartisan support from lawmakers.
-Under full parity, a plan must use the same treatment limitations and financial requirements in its mental health coverage as it does in its medical and surgical coverage.2 Passage of full-parity legislation is a priority for groups that advocate on behalf of the mentally ill, but is opposed by employer and health insurance organizations because of concerns that it will drive up costs.
+Full-parity legislation was first introduced in the 107th Congress and reintroduced in the 108th and 109th Congresses, but it failed to pass despite bipartisan support from lawmakers.
+Under full parity, a plan must use the same treatment limitations and financial requirements in its mental health coverage as it does in its medical and surgical coverage.
+Passage of full-parity legislation is a priority for groups that advocate on behalf of the mentally ill, but is opposed by employer and health insurance organizations because of concerns that it will drive up costs.

 In the first session of the 110th Congress, Senator Domenici introduced the Mental Health Parity Act of 2007 (S. 558) on February 12, 2007.
 This bill was approved by the Senate on September 18, 2007.
-Unlike previous versions of parity legislation, the bill has the support of insurance companies and employers.
+Unlike previous versions of parity legislation, the bill had the support of insurance companies and employers.
 The Congressional Budget Office (CBO) scored S. 558 and estimated that, if enacted, the bill would increase premiums by 0.4%.
 Representative Patrick Kennedy introduced full parity legislation, the Paul Wellstone Mental Health and Addiction Equity Act (H.R.
 1424), on March 7, 2007.
 H.R.
 1424 passed the House by a roll call vote of 268-148 on March 5, 2008.
 For a more detailed analysis of these bills and the issues surrounding mental health parity, see CRS Report RL31657, Mental Health Parity: Federal and State Action and Economic Impact, by Ramya Sundararaman and C. Stephen Redhead.
+In June 2008, the negotiators in the House and Senate reached a compromise on the bill language.
+Further negotiations were held to develop offsets that were to be used to pay for the \$3.4 billion that CBO estimated this legislation would cost over 10 years.
+The compromise bill language passed in the House and Senate as part of H.R.
+1424, and was signed into law on October 3, 2008.
+The final bill also provided funds to rescue the U.S. financial system.

-2 Treatment limitations include restrictions on the number of visits or days of coverage, or other limits on the duration and scope of treatment.
+1 Treatment limitations include restrictions on the number of visits or days of coverage, or other limits on the duration and scope of treatment.
 Financial requirements include deductibles, coinsurance, co-payments, and other cost sharing requirements, as well as annual and lifetime limits on the total amount of coverage.